5 Critical Illnesses in India You Must Know About

 When there are blockages due to clots or narrowing of arteries due to accumulation of plaque, the blood flow to the heart gets restricted.
 The response to this blockage can get progressively more severe, from angina (chest pain), shortness of breath to heart attack where the heart muscles start dying because of oxygen deprivation.

 While it may help to be on a healthy diet designed to minimize chances of experiencing this problem, sometimes even fit and disciplined people end up suffering heart attacks.
 The usual treatment option in very severe cases is coronary artery bypass surgery.
 The surgery involves grafting a healthy artery or vein to bypass the blocked one.
 It's a major surgery with a long and arduous recovery journey during which stress and overwork are a strict no-no.

-The cost of CABG can vary from ₹ 1.5 lakhs to over ₹ 6 lakhs.
+The cost of CABG can vary from ₹ 1.5 Lakh to over ₹ 6 Lakh.
 Then there are post-operative care, travel expenses, costs of having a healthy diet and physiotherapy to recover well.

 As we age, the chances of having strokes increase.
 A stroke occurs when the blood flow to the brain is interrupted by a blood clot, causing oxygen deprivation.
 These blood clots may migrate from a different part of the body, it’s called thrombosis.
 Symptoms of a stroke include face drooping, arm weakness and slurred speech and require immediate medical attention.

 There is another kind of stroke called the hemorrhagic stroke where there is bleeding in the brain.
 People may also have transient ischemic attack (TIA), a kind of mini stroke which is typically a warning sign of a future stroke.
 The TIA stroke resolves on its own and the symptoms go away but it should not be overlooked.